metaspan/encointer-explorer/README.md

 [The frontend](./frontend/README.md) is a Nuxt.js app that uses Apollo Client to query the GraphQL endpoint of the backend.

+# Demo server

+A demo server is running at [https://encointer-explorer.metaspan.io](http://encointer-explorer.metaspan.io).
+Please note, this is a demo server and indexing may be behind the latest block.

 # Screenshots

 ## Account Extrinsics